EricMarcantonio/network-gopher/README.md

 # Network-Gopher ⏩
-An easy to use Network Scanner
+An easy to use Network Scanner, written in Pure Golang

 ### Features
 Concurrent: ✅